-All payables and accrued liabilities are reported on the government-wide financial statements.
-In general, governmental fund payables and accrued liabilities that, once incurred, are paid in a timely manner and in full by current financial resources are reported as obligations of the funds.
+All payables and accrued liabilities are reported on government-wide financial statements.
+In general, governmental fund payables and accrued liabilities that, once incurred, are paid on time and in full by current financial resources are reported as obligations of the funds.